 Partner With The Right Team.

 A complex portfolio that involves a diverse group of multi-generational stakeholders typically requires a team of professionals to manage that wealth.
-Do research, gather referrals and conduct interviews to find the right team.
+Do research, gather referrals, and conduct interviews to find the right team.
 Some professionals that may comprise your team include a Certified Public Accountant, estate planning attorney and financial advisor.

 Hightower is a group of investment professionals registered with Hightower Securities, LLC, member FINRA and SIPC, and with Hightower Advisors, LLC, a registered investment advisor with the SEC.
 Securities are offered through Hightower Securities, LLC; advisory services are offered through Hightower Advisors, LLC.
 This is not an offer to buy or sell securities.
 No investment process is free of risk, and there is no guarantee that the investment process or the investment opportunities referenced herein will be profitable.
 Past performance is not indicative of current or future performance and is not a guarantee.
 The investment opportunities referenced herein may not be suitable for all investors.
 All data and information referenced herein are from sources believed to be reliable.
 Any opinions, news, research, analyses, prices or other information contained in this research is provided as general market commentary; it does not constitute investment, tax or legal advice.
 Please consult with your advisor, attorney and accountant, as appropriate, regarding specific advice.
 Hightower or any of its affiliates shall not in any way be liable for claims and make no expressed or implied representations or warranties as to the accuracy or completeness of the data and other information, or for statements or errors contained in or omissions from the obtained data and information referenced herein.
 The data and information are provided as of the date referenced.
 Such data and information are subject to change without notice.
 Forecasts represent median expectations and actual returns, volatilities and correlations will differ from forecasts.
 These materials were authored by Fiducient Advisors and are being used with their permission.
 This document was created for informational purposes only; the opinions expressed are solely those of the author and do not represent those of Hightower Advisors, LLC, or any of its affiliates.